dhunganaPradeep/Movie-Alchemy/README.md

     ```bash
     streamlit run main.py
     ```
-7. Open your web browser and navigate to the provided local address (usually http://localhost:8501) to explore Movie Recommendation Alchemy.
+7. Open your web browser and navigate to the provided local address to explore Movie Alchemy.

 ## Jupyter Notebook Setup
 1. Open the Jupyter Notebook using the following command: